 The importance of preserving the night flyers

+Bats are true guardians of the night, playing an essential role in maintaining the natural balance and health of ecosystem.
 From controlling pests to pollinating plants and regenerating forests, these small mammals perform vital functions that benefit both the environment and humanity.

 Frequently asked questions about bats